Cincinnati-Design-LAB/architour/src/content/buildings/sawyer-point-park-and-bicentennial-commons.md

   Boathouse.
 The expansion added tennis and volleyball courts, a skating rink, a playground, walking trails, and an environmental sculpture (see Gateway Sculpture) to commemorate Cincinnati's bicentennial.
-significance: >-
-  Built to commemorate the bicentennial of the founding of Cincinnati (formerly Losantiville), the park was funded by the City, The Greater Cincinnati Foundation, and private donations.
 unique_features: >-
   The P&G Pavilion is a performance stage covered by a tensile structure located on the lawn.
 The pavilion hosts concerts throughout the summer and at community event occuring at Sawyer Point.
 ---

+Built to commemorate the bicentennial of the founding of Cincinnati (formerly Losantiville), the park was funded by the City, The Greater Cincinnati Foundation, and private donations.